-CHOOSE a person to write about.
+Choose a person to write about.
 The person can be a hero, living or dead.

 Character's full name

 Gender Age Occupation

 Physical appearance

 Talent or skills

 Why you have chosen him/her?

-Now fill in some adjec ctives that describe your character.
+Now fill in some adject Name of character

+Ask your friend to edit your draft.
+You can edit her/his draft.
+Rewrite your final sketch neatly below.